RafaelaFernandes/api-poc-challenge/README.md

 python
 python ide

-dont forget to check the requiriments.txt
+dont forget to check the requirements.txt